Skip to main content

 ·820 words·4 mins

 Diagraming is a powerful way of communicating ideas to others.
 In this past year, I have found how much I have missed the time of just working with a group and using a whiteboard to convey our ideas.
+In the past few months, I have referenced past diagrams or shared recent examples which included a few properties in the diagram that I believe are useful.
+In this short blog post, I will share some thoughts on the power of diagrams which use simple universal symbols.

 2020